Lamoureux sisters among five new members headed for U.S. Hockey Hall of Fame

 Jocelyne Lamoureux-Davidson skated for Team USA for 14 years and scored the decisive shootout goal in the 2018 gold medal victory over Canada.
 She was also a two-time Olympic silver medalist and won six golds in the IIHF women's world hockey championships.
 In 137 games with Team USA, she had 63 goals and 75 assists.

+"What I'm most proud of is not the medals we won but the changes we made for women's hockey — we elevated the game, and women's hockey has grown so much," Lamoureux-Davidson said.

+"It was obviously special to share the ride with Monique.
+It was a dream come true for almost 15 years."

 Monique Lamoureux-Morando also played 14 seasons for the United States with a gold and two silvers in the Olympics, and six world championships golds.
-She had 62 goals and 81 assists in 135 games with Team USA.
+Playing both defense and forward in her career, he had 62 goals and 81 assists in 135 games with Team USA.
+She scored the tying goal, forcing overtime, in the 2018 gold medal game.

+"The more you get removed from it, the more you realize how special certain groups are, and how much we were able to accomplish," Lamoureux-Morando said.
+"To be able to live out our dream and get that gold in 2018 is something we'll always cherish.

+"To know how much the women's game as grown since we first started ... to be a part of that is pretty special."

+The East Lansing, Mich., native is the winningest American goalie in NHL history (391), played 796 NHL games for Buffalo, St. Louis, Vancouver and Anaheim and was a two-time All-Star in his 19 season.
+Miller played in two Olympics and three world championships.

+"I'm thankful I get to go in with such an amazing and diverse class," Miller said.

-Cash is a three-time Paralympic gold medalist for the United States as a goalie.
+Cash is a three-time Paralympic gold medalist for the United States as a goalie and is the Hall's first Paralympic inductee.
 The Overland, Mo., native played in 150 games for Team USA and was 103-16-7-33 with a 1.22 goals-against average and .898 saves percentage.
 His right leg was amputated at age 3 because of bone cancer.

 Johannson, a native Minnesotan who played high school hockey at Rochester Mayo, was a USA Hockey executive who was part of 64 medal-winning teams.
 He played college hockey at Wisconsin and professionally in Europe and in the International Hockey League.
 He was a general manager and coach in the USHL before joining USA Hockey.
 Johannson was set to be GM of the 2018 Olympic team but passed away at age 53 before those Games started.